abouttt/data-structures/DynamicArray/README.md

 - `Resize(size_t)` — Resizes with default construction
 - `Resize(size_t, const T&)` — Resizes and fills with a value
 - `Swap(other)` — Exchanges internal resources

 ---

+### Comparison Operators
+- `operator==` — Compares stacks for equality
+- `operator<=>` — Lexicographical three-way comparison

+These are implemented as friend functions for efficient access to private storage.

+---